rudinger/winogender-schemas/README.md

    2. **his** blood would be drawn in an hour.
    3. **their** blood would be drawn in an hour.

 `PARTICIPANT`s may also be replaced with the semantically bleached referent "someone."
-There are 120 templates (60 occupations, two templates per occupation); these are located in data/templates.tsv.
-Fully instantiated, the templates generate 720 full sentences (120 templates x {female, male, neutral} x {participant, "someone"}); the 720 sentences are located in data/all_sentences.tsv.
-They were generated from scripts/instantiate.py.
+There are 120 templates (60 occupations, two templates per occupation); these are located in [data/templates.tsv](data/templates.tsv).
+Fully instantiated, the templates generate 720 full sentences (120 templates x {female, male, neutral} x {participant, "someone"}); the 720 sentences are located in [data/all_sentences.tsv](data/all_sentences.tsv).
+They were generated with [scripts/instantiate.py](scripts/instantiate.py).

 Further details and experimental analysis may be found in our 2018 NAACL paper, "Gender Bias in Coreference Resolution."